English as a Second Language / ESL (K-12) Certification

 The course work in this program counts toward completion of the Master of Arts in Teaching (MAT).

-This is a 24-credit program requiring five courses taken in late afternoons/evenings followed by a full semester of full-time student teaching in a host school in the region.
+The Post-Baccalaureate Teacher Certification Program in English as a Second Language is a 24 credit graduate program requiring five courses taken in late afternoons/evenings followed by a full semester of full-time student teaching.

 - ESL Certification